Currently reading: The best supercars: driven and ranked

 Best for: V12 thrills

-Lamborghini finally confronted the age of electrified supercars with the Revuelto: the inheritor of the fabled line of the Miura, Countach and Diablo.
+Lamborghini finally confronted the age of electrified supercars with the Revuelto – the latest in a fabled line that includes the Miura, Countach and Diablo.

 While rivals shrink and turbocharge their engines to suit their new purposes, somehow the boffins at Sant’Agata kept a wonderful, free-revving, atmospheric V12 engine as part of the Revuelto’s mechanical recipe.
 Because, well… would a big Lambo be a big Lambo without one?

-The Revuelto features the most innovative, rigid, lightweight carbon fibre spaceframe-cum-monocoque chassis that Lamborghini has ever designed, using it to offset the weight of three electric motors and a lithium-ion drive battery.
+The Revuelto features the most innovative, rigid, lightweight carbonfibre spaceframe-cum-monocoque chassis that Lamborghini has designed, using it to help offset the weight of three electric motors and a lithium ion drive battery.

-At 1800kg, it's a heavy supercar, but its handling is bolstered by the technology behind its electric motors.
-It will simply go right where you’re pointing it, as it screams away at real pace and stratospheric revs.
+At 1800kg, it's a heavy supercar, but its handling is enhanced by the technology behind its electric motors.
+The car simply goes right where you’re pointing it, as it screams away at real pace and stratospheric revs.
 Overall, the Revuelto is a deeply impressive feat of engineering.

 Finance this car with Drivenfi